Applied-Language-Technology/website/source/about.rst

 Information for other users
 ===========================

-The learning materials are openly available, which means they can be freely used for teaching and learning.
+The learning materials are available with a `Creative Commons BY-NC 4.0 licence <https://creativecommons.org/licenses/by-nc/4.0/>`_, which means they can be freely used for teaching and learning.

+Instructions can contact me for access to course assignments.
+You can find my contact details on `my personal website <http://www.helsinki.fi/~thiippal>`_.

 Note that the University of Helsinki cannot provide credits or certificates for completing these courses.